 Causes

 The story begins with the stomach worms Habronema and Draschia.
-These parasites’ larvae are expelled in the horse’s feces, which then get picked up by house or stable flies.
+The larvae of these parasites are expelled in the horse’s faeces, where they are picked up by house or stable flies.

 When flies land on a horse’s wound, moist skin area, or even the eyes or mouth, they deposit these larvae.
 Instead of completing their normal lifecycle in the horse’s stomach, these larvae cause inflammation and irritation on the skin, leading to summer sores.